About

 Benchmarking sustainability enables Canada to more credibly express its national interest in global food dialogues about food system change.

-7. Inform policy-making
+7. Inform policymaking

 Better metrics offer a new lens to inform policy choices, research and innovation priorities and agri-food strategy – better positioning the sector for the future.